 Examples (no Troper Tales, please!):

 - Both Middle-earth: Shadow of Mordor and its sequel Shadow Of War feature the Nemesis System, which dynamically populates and shuffles the enemy orc social hierarchy based on Talion's actions.
-Orc and Olog captains are procedurally generated with random personality and appearance traits, remember, reference, and learn from previous encounters with Talion (if they survive them or come Back from the Dead), and gain further abilities and individuation (like nicknames) as they climb the ladder, especially if they manage to kill Talion.
+Orc and Olog captains are procedurally generated with random personality and appearance traits, who remember, reference, and learn from previous encounters with Talion (if they survive them or come Back from the Dead), and gain further abilities and individuation (like nicknames) as they climb the ladder, especially if they manage to kill Talion.
 Even Orc grunts can kill you and gain prestige in the Orc hierarchy.
 Later in Mordor and early on in War, Talion learns to brainwash orcs and then subtly orchestrate their rise to power from the shadows, and you are able to do this much earlier in War, producing highly memorable From Nobody to Nightmare narratives.

 - FTL: Faster Than Light's story follows you, a starship captain, with valuable information for your allies who are on the losing side of a rebellion, while the Rebels pursue you.
 During your journey, you accumulate currency, crew, equipment, and ship upgrades from various "beacons", or waypoints.
 Sectors are randomly generated, and what occurs at each beacon is usually a Random Event.
 Each event and even an empty beacon will describe some occurrence, the outcome of which you usually have a hand in.
 Seen all together, the events form a narrative of how you went from a basic ship and skeleton crew to ready-to-face-the-Rebel-flagship (or how you failed to).
 Your journey can go one way in one playthrough and be significantly different in the next.
 The only story elements that definitely occur are those at the very beginning and at the very end (assuming you make it that far).